neonbadger/DestinationUnknown/README.md

 ####Natural Language User Interface

 Destination Unknown experiments with a novel UI concept to transform the conventional Q&A-style forms for user input.
 The app implements a Natural Language Form ("NLF"), embedding input fields inside sentences to make filling out a form as engaging and as writing a mini story, and as easy as talking to a friend.
 In addition to asking for the user's current location, desired event type, and preferred destination, the form collects the user's feelings at the time of search by asking about the user's mood, self-description, and celebrity alter-ego.
-For more design inspirations on NLF, please visit this [blog post](http://www.jroehm.com/2014/01/ui-pattern-natural-language-form/).
+For more design inspirations on NLF, please visit this [blog](http://www.jroehm.com/2014/01/ui-pattern-natural-language-form/).
 ![](/static/img/NLP_Form_1.gif)

 ####Business Discovery